Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hello Mary,

-I cannot answer your question just from the information provided but I can tell you that nothing you have said so far would prevent you from getter a reverse mortgage.
-You may very well be a candidate for the loan and I would suggest that if you are interested, first visit our online calculator and after you review the options available based on your information, you can decide if you want to proceed.
+I cannot answer your question based solely on the information provided, but I can tell you that nothing you have said so far would prevent you from getting a reverse mortgage.
+You may very well be a candidate for the loan.
+I suggest that, if you are interested, you first visit our online calculator and, after reviewing the options based on your information, decide whether you want to proceed.

 Hello Kathleen,

 If your mom is on title and lives in the home, you can get a reverse mortgage on the property.
-I want to give you advance warning though.
-You are not eligible for the loan yet though (you must be at least 62 years of age) and since you are not a married couple, you would also not be considered an eligible non-borrowing spouse.
+I want to give you advance warning, though.
+You are not eligible for the loan yet (you must be at least 62 years of age), and since you are not a married couple, you would also not be considered an eligible non-borrowing spouse.

 Hello Stu,